-- Assessment: Nutrition assessment - Interpret data needed to identify nutrition-related problems, their causes, and significance. - Diagnosis: Nutrition diagnosis (PES statement) - o Identify and describe a specific nutrition problem that can be resolved or improved through treatment/nutrition intervention. - o Not be confused with a medical diagnosis (e.g., cirrhosis). - o 2019 Nutrition Diagnostic Terminology is posted to CourseLink under Content - Intervention: Nutrition intervention - o Should resolve or improve the nutrition diagnosis/problem - Can include advice, education, delivery of a food component of a specific diet or meal plan, etc. - Monitoring/Evaluation: Nutrition monitoring and evaluation - o Monitoring, measuring, and evaluating the changes in nutrition care indicators, and whether the nutrition-related goals/expected outcomes are being met.
+- Assessment: Nutrition assessment - o Interpret data needed to identify nutrition-related problems, their causes, and significance.
+Follow A, B, C, D of nutritional assessment (anthropometrics, biochemical, clinical, and dietary) - Diagnosis: Nutrition diagnosis (PES statement) - Identify and describe a specific nutrition problem that can be resolved or improved through treatment/nutrition intervention. - o Not be confused with a medical diagnosis (e.g., cirrhosis). - o 2019 Nutrition Diagnostic Terminology is posted to CourseLink under Content - Intervention: Nutrition intervention - o Should resolve or improve the nutrition diagnosis/problem - Can include advice, education, delivery of a food component of a specific diet or meal plan, etc. - Monitoring/Evaluation: Nutrition monitoring and evaluation - O Monitoring, measuring, and evaluating the changes in nutrition care indicators, and whether the nutrition-related goals/expected outcomes are being met.